 5 tips for dealing with maskne

 Face masks have become a part of our daily lives.
 Masks are undoubtedly essential in keeping our loved ones and us safe by halting the spread of Coronavirus.
 Unfortunately, they can also cause problems with our skin - the area around the mouth and nose is incredibly delicate.
+Breakouts along the chin, near the mouth, and on. the cheeks are increasing.
 Those prone to acne, rosacea, eczema, psoriasis, and allergies are even more susceptible to flares and infections from incorrect or prolonged use.

 While there is no way to 100% prevent breakouts and flares, steps can be taken to minimize risk and keep skin clean and healthy.

-- If problems persist, see a board-certified dermatologist.
 While your mask may be aggravating your skin concerns, there may be an underlying medical cause for your problems.
-A dermatologist can diagnose any issue and offer a treatment plan that will work for your skin.
+A board-certified dermatologist can diagnose any issue and offer a treatment plan that will work for your skin.

 Of course, you can skip one mask-wearing occasion by taking your dermatology visits online.
 Whether it’s for mask-related breakouts or more traditional conditions like acne, psoriasis, dermatitis, insect bites, or rashes, you can start a visit with a dermatologist at any time through DermatologistOnCall.com.